 8. Start a mentoring scheme

 Identify the skills within your workforce and consider where these can be best shared, for example – a senior manager could offer a member of staff advice and guidance on career progression, whereas a graduate could offer insights into social media.
-Even if mentors and mentees meet once every few months, mentoring has shown toimprove confidence, demonstrates a supportive working environment and enhances job satisfaction.
+Even if mentors and mentees meet once every few months, mentoring has been shown to improve confidence, demonstrate a supportive working environment and enhance job satisfaction.

-Drop us a line if you would like more ideas on how to motivate your team.
+Drop us a line if you would like more ideas on how to motivate your team or you would like more employee incentive ideas on a budget.